Bengali alphabet: Sample texts

-The first line is the Bengali alphabet; the second a phonetic Romanization, the third IPA.

 Unicode

 Bengali script was added to the Unicode Standard in October 1991 with the release of version 1.0.

 The Unicode block for Bengali is U+0980–U+09FF:

+The Bengali Supplement block (U+11DF0–11DFF) was added to the Unicode Standard in September 2026 with the release of version 18.0.

+It contains characters for historical documents and Sanskrit texts.